 To maintain open channels of communication, it is essential that you keep the school up to date with any telephone number changes.
-Students should store medicines at Student Reception.
 If there is a medical problem, students should always go the Main Reception first and not contact parents directly.
 Students cannot use their phones in school.

 How do we keep our students safe?

 Read about this in our Looking After You section.
 Hover over the relevant Year group on the navigation above.

 What should I do when the fire alarm sounds?

 All students have regular whole school fire drills throughout each academic year.

 When the fire alarm sounds, students must leave their classroom immediately.
 They will follow their class teacher who will lead them out of the building by the nearest allocated entrance.

 Please note – Year 7 students will have a fire practice in their first week at school so they know exactly what to do when the fire alarm sounds.